vratkalkar/Photos/README.md

 ````
-Photos lets you share hi-res images with others.
+Photos is a Sinatra app that lets you share images with others.
 Simply select a category, choose a photo, and add a caption.
 ````